lishen/end2end-all-conv/README.md

 - 3 Model averaging on DDSM gives AUC of 0.91
 - 2 Model averaging on INbreast gives AUC of 0.96.

+## A bit explanation of this repository's file structure
+- The **.py** files under the root directory are Python modules to be imported.
+- You shall set the `PYTHONPATH` variable like this: `export PYTHONPATH=$PYTHONPATH:your_path_to_repos/end2end-all-conv` so that the Python modules can be imported.
+- The code for patch sampling, patch classifier and whole image training are under the [ddsm_train](./ddsm_train) folder.
+- [sample_patches_combined.py](./ddsm_train/sample_patches_combined.py) is used to sample patches from images and masks.
+- [patch_clf_train.py](./ddsm_train/patch_clf_train.py) is used to train a patch classifier.
+- [image_clf_train.py](./ddsm_train/image_clf_train.py) is used to train a whole image classifier, either on top of a patch classifier or from another already trained whole image classifier (i.e. finetuning).
+- There are multiple shell scripts under the [ddsm_train](./ddsm_train) folder to serve as examples.

 ## Transfer learning is as easy as 1-2-3
 In order to transfer a model to your own data, follow these easy steps.
 ### Determine the rescale factor